HackResist/GeeksForGeeks-POTD/README.md

 ## ⭐️Features
- - **Daily Solutions:**   Get solutions to GeeksforGeeks' Problem of the Day challenges delivered straight to your GitHub repository.
+ - **Daily Solutions:**   Get solutions to GeeksforGeeks' Problem of the Day challenges delivered straight from my GitHub repository.
- Get solutions to GeeksforGeeks' Problem of the Day challenges delivered straight to your GitHub repository.

  - **Multiple Languages:** Solutions are provided in all supported languages by GeeksforGeeks, including Python, Java, C++, JavaScript, and more, allowing users to choose their preferred programming language.